StaterZ/PortalMouse/PortalMouse/Documentation.md

 {
 	screen: i32,   // the screen indices
 	side: Side,    // what side of the screen are we mapping
+	edgeBarrier: int //(optional) how far to move the cursor at once to cross the portal, defaults to 0px if not specified
 	begin: Anchor, // (optional) what to start the range at (inclusive), defaults to 0% if not specified
 	end: Anchor    // (optional) what to end the range at (exclusive), defaults to 100% if not specified }